 DESTIN DANIEL CRETTON – 2010 FELLOW

 Destin directed the film of his Nicholl Fellowship-winning script, Short Term 12, which was released theatrically in August 2013 after premiering at the 2013 South by Southwest, where it won the Grand Jury Prize and Audience Award for best narrative film.
 He directed his Nicholl Fellowship year script I Am Not a Hipster, which premiered at the 2012 Sundance Film Festival.
 Destin also directed and co-wrote The Glass Castle with Nicholl Fellow Andrew Lanham and together they co-wrote The Shack.
-Recently, Destin directed Just Mercy, starring Michael B. Jordan and Jamie Foxx.
-He co-wrote the film with Andrew.
-Destin will direct Marvel’s Shang-Chi.
+Destin directed Just Mercy, starring Michael B. Jordan and Jamie Foxx.
+Most recently, Destin directed Marvel's Shang Chi and the Legend of the Ten Rings, which he also co-wrote with Andrew.

 SEAN ROBERT DANIELS – 2012 FELLOW